LEADNorthLLC/fhir-uds-training/module-5/exercise-1/instructions/instruction.md

 Now we just need to start the production before we can move forward.
 Click on **Interoperability **and navigate to the **HEALTHTOOLKIT **namespace if not already selected.
 Click **Configure **then **Production **and finally **Go**.

-Inside the Production Configuration screen, you just need to click start and your set up will be complete!
+Inside the Production Configuration screen, you just need to click start and your setup will be complete!

 To test if your production is working properly you can access the following url to test the FHIR endpoints: